sthnaqvi/erc20-asset-generator/README.md

 Make sure you have installed [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) chrome extension , which
                                                                                                                                                                     allows your web browser to connect to an Ethereum network.

-Then visit http://localhost:4002 in your chrome browser after you npm start the asset generator
+Then visit http://localhost:4002 in your chrome browser after you npm start the asset generator.

 ## License